Do you travel during the holiday season?

-Whether you’re going to see family for Thanksgiving or planning to bring the new year in at Time Square, traveling during this time of year requires quite a few hacks in order to maintain your sanity.
+No matter where you’re going, traveling during this time of year requires quite a few hacks in order to maintain your sanity.

 Don’t wait until the last minute to decide you want to fly out and see family for Christmas and instead get stuck at the airport all night.
 Situations like that will only stress you out and cause you to spend more money out of convenience.